Section 4 - Fees & Payments for dance artists

 5. The Engager will respect public holidays (see Glossary).
 When this is not possible, an overtime rate may be negotiated or the Engagee may be allowed a substitute day off with respect to public holidays.

-1. Suggested minimum hourly rates do not preclude the Dance Artist from negotiating higher than these rates.
+4.2 Hourly Rates of Compensation 1.
+Suggested minimum hourly rates do not preclude the Dance Artist from negotiating higher than these rates.

 3. Should the Engager choose to work more than 2 hours but less than the contracted number of hours for the activity, the Engagee shall be paid for the number of hours originally contracted.

-1. Suggested minimum weekly rates do not preclude the Dance Artist from negotiating higher than these rates.
+4.3 Weekly Rates of Compensation 1.
+Suggested minimum weekly rates do not preclude the Dance Artist from negotiating higher than these rates.

 2. An Engagee contracted for 20 or more hours per week of rehearsals may be paid a weekly, rather than an hourly rate.
 A weekly rate means that the Engager and Engagee have agreed upon a determined number of work hours and a set rate of pay per week.